 It’s always worth running through the timeline of the day.
 If you are having speeches at 6pm and the DJ needs to set-up in the same room at 6pm, I would flag this as a potential problem.
 Setting up DJ equipment is a noisy disruption that would unsettle even professional speakers, let alone a nervous best man!

-- The DJ will be able to draw on their experience (possibly of the venue) and suggest alternative options.
+- The DJ will be able to draw on their experience (often of the venue) and suggest unbiased alternative options.

 - Perhaps the venue won’t allow any suppliers in until 6:30 but you’ve invited guests from 7pm?
 Some issues can’t be easily overcome, but they can be better managed as soon as possible.